chef/chef/README.md

 ## Getting Started

+Chef Infra is a configuration management tool designed to bring automation to your entire infrastructure.

-Want to try Chef?
+### Want to try Chef Infra?

-For Chef user, please refer to [Quick Start](https://docs.chef.io/quick_start.html) For more details, please refer to [learnchef](https://learn.chef.io)
+For Chef Infra usage please refer to our [Learn Chef Rally](https://learn.chef.io/) website, which includes module based training for Chef Infra as well as Automate, Habitat, and InSpec.

+Other useful resources for Chef Infra users:

 - Documentation: <https://docs.chef.io>
 - Source: <https://github.com/chef/chef/tree/master>